barberd/altair-cpm-serialdisk/README.md

 ## Choose your IO card

-Right now the firstboot.asm, loader2.asm, sbl.asm, boot.asm, bios.asm, and user.asm files are all coded for the s100computers.com Serial IO Card USB port.
+Right now the firstboot.asm, loader2.asm, sbl.asm, boot.asm, bios.asm, and user.asm files are all coded for MITS 2-SIO card using IO address 16 and 17 (10h and 11h).

-By commenting out the USBDATA equate in the files, code for the MITS 2-SIO card with ioport 16 and 17 is used instead.
+By uncomment the USBDATA equate in the files, code for the s100computers.com Serial IO card is used instead.

 ## Build the CPM disk image